 Find in season watermelon, organic and seedless if possible.
 This makes it easier to deal with prior to blending.
 But don’t worry if you just have one with seeds (like I do here), there is an easy work around that.

-In a blender add 4 cups of the watermelon chunks with 1 cup of water.
-Blend on high speed until the mixture is smooth.
+- In a blender add 4 cups of the watermelon chunks with 1 cup of water.
+Puree on high speed until the mixture is smooth.
 Transfer drink to a pitcher.

 If the watermelon has seeds, pass the juice thru a fine mesh strainer to remove the blended seeds.